vtbassmatt/MagicSetEditor2/README.md

 ## Building on linux

-Install the dependencies, for example on a debian based system
+ * Install the dependencies, for example on a Debian-based system:

 ````
 sudo apt install g++
 sudo apt install libboost-dev libwxgtk3.0-gtk3-dev libhunspell-dev
 ````

-Then use cmake to build
+Then use cmake to build:

 ````
 mkdir build && cd build